 - (e) Gifts and Favors.
 No public officer or employee shall accept anything of value, whether in the form of a gift, service loan or promise, from any person who, to his knowledge, has a direct financial interest in any transaction or official business with the Village which may tend to impair his independence of judgment or action in the performance of his official duties.
-However, it is not a conflict of interest for any public officer or employee to receive a gift or gratuity that is an unsolicited item of nominal intrinsic value such as a meal or small gift up to \$50 in value. - (f) Outside Employment.
-No full-time officer of the Village shall engage in any other remunerative employment within or without the Village provided that the Village Board may approve such outside employment or activity if it finds that it does not interfere or conflict with such ability of the officer or employee to perform his duties in an efficient and unbiased manner. - (g) Advisory Opinion.
+However, it is not a conflict of interest for any public officer or employee to receive a gift or gratuity that is an unsolicited item of nominal intrinsic value such as a meal up to \$40 \$25 in value. - (f) Outside Employment.
+No full-time officer/employee of the Village shall engage in any other remunerative employment within or without outside the Village provided that the village administrator with Village Board concurrence may approve such outside employment or activity if it finds that it does not interfere or conflict with such ability of the officer or employee to perform his duties in an efficient and unbiased manner. - (g) Advisory Opinion.
 Any questions as to the interpretation of any provisions of this section shall be referred to the Village Attorney for an advisory opinion.